Skip to Content

 • Spray with neem oil or insecticidal soap.
 Aphids will feed on young leafy growth first, so always keep new leaves pruned back as they appear.
 If the aphids still manage to survive, use a diluted neem solution to spritz the affected plants once every 2-3 days (recipe here).

 • Drench soil with neem or peroxide.
 For fungus gnats, using a 20% ratio of hydrogen peroxide and water to soak the soil can kill them.
-Don’t spray this on the plant itself, just through the soil and root system.
+Don’t spray this on the plant itself, just drench the soil and root system.

 Moving Back Outside